 The same cannot be said for the iPhone 15 Pro models.
 A post on the Chinese site Weibo suggested a $100 price hike is in the works for the iPhone 15 Pro, which would bring the cost of that phone to $1,099.
 Similarly, the iPhone 15 Pro Max would cost $1,199, matching the price of the Galaxy S23 Ultra.

-That rumored iPhone 15 Pro price increase would have been easy to dismiss if not for the fact that analyst Jeff Pu, who have a fairly good track record with Apple forecasts, also expects a $100 price hike.
+That rumored iPhone 15 Pro price increase would have been easy to dismiss if not for the fact that analyst Jeff Pu also expects a $100 price hike, as does Luke Lin of DigiTimes.
 The reason?
 The higher price reflects more substantial features slated for the iPhone 15 Pro models.

 Specifically, both the iPhone 15 Pro and iPhone 15 Pro Max are tipped to use titanium for their frames — a material that's more durable and lighter than the steel Apple currently uses.
 (It's also pricier.)
-The Pro models could also feature solid state buttons (a rumor that's since been dismissed) and a faster A17 Bionic processor — the world's first chip based on a 3nm process.
+The Pro models could also feature an Action button (in place of the mute switch) and a faster A17 Bionic processor — the world's first chip based on a 3nm process.
 In the case of the iPhone 15 Pro Max, a new kind of periscope telephoto lens may be in the works to dramatically improve the optical zoom on Apple's ultimate flagship.

 Basically, the suggestion is that Apple is going to make some significant additions to the iPhone 15 Pro models — certainly enough to justify a higher price.
 Considering that the average selling price for the iPhone now tops $1,000, it's clear people don't mind paying more for a phone if they perceive to to offering better features than cheaper models.

 iPhone 15 price outlook